akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/what-is-hacking.md

 For every major hack that makes the news, many more are prevented by security specialists.
 These people, these whitehat hackers, possess exactly the same skillset as the blackhats, but they choose to use them for good.
 No software can ever be completely secure and that makes cyber security a cat and mouse game.
 A race between whitehats and blackhats.
 A battle of angels and demons, the stakes of which have never been higher than they are today.
 The global cost of cyber crime is projected to reach [$2 trillion by 2019](http://www.forbes.com/sites/stevemorgan/2016/01/17/cyber-crime-costs-projected-to-reach-2-trillion-by-2019/#44daa5ac3bb0) and today it crossed that limit far ago.

 The question is- [Which side are you on?](https://blog.leewardslope.com/types-of-hackers)

-> It is always you who is responsible for the knowledge or wisdom you gained and also it is you who is responsible for your actions with your knowledge.
-Providing and sharing knowledge is primitive and the only way for any subject or culture to survive.

 - - -